udayakumar2-b/pet-adopt/README.md

 ## :scroll: Description
-Sample app to explore Android Jetpack Compose
+Sample app to explore Android Jetpack Compose.
+Abd to participate in Android Dev Challenge.

 ## :bulb: Motivation and Context
 Built the app in less than 4 Hours, using Jetpack Compose.
 Having worked in Flutter, I'm finding Jetpack Compose intuitively similar.
+Will easily be my go-to once the some of the bugs and tooling issues are resolved.
+Hope to contribute.

 ## :camera_flash: Screenshots